 The U.S. Environmental Protection Agency ("EPA") has informed USEC that it is undertaking an emergency removal action under the Comprehensive Environmental Response, Compensation and Liability Act ("CERCLA"), as amended (commonly known as Superfund), to clean up two evaporation ponds and remove and dispose of certain drums and other material located at Starmet's Barnwell site containing uranium and other byproducts of Starmet's activities at the site.
-EPA informed USEC that the South Carolina Department of Health and Environmental Control ("SCDHEC") plans to conduct an investigation to determine if there is contamination at other areas of the site.
-USEC has received notices from EPA and SCDHEC stating that they believe USEC and other parties, including agencies of the U.S. Government, are potentially responsible parties under CERCLA and applicable South Carolina law.
+EPA has informed USEC that it plans to return the site to the South Carolina Department of Health and Environmental Control ("SCDHEC") after the completion of EPA's removal action for SCDHEC to conduct an investigation to determine if there is a need for any further actions at the site.
+USEC has received notices from EPA and SCDHEC stating that they believe USEC and other parties, including agencies of the U.S. Government, are potentially responsible parties ("PRPs") under CERCLA and applicable South Carolina law.